reneewendy/reneewendy/README.md

 - 👋 .
 I am @reneewendy
 - 👀 .
 Webdev of a big humor website.
 - 🌱 .
-Trending: 'css for js developers' by adorable https://joshwcomeau.com
+Trending: 'css for js developers' by magician https://joshwcomeau.com
 - 💞️ .
 Preparing to collaborate on github: makeapullrequest.com
 - 📫 .
 Reach me at https://darwinawards.substack.com/